 Metal, ceramic, and concrete used to be the only materials used for residential plumbing pipes and tubing.
 Many pipe metals, including copper and galvanized steel, are still used in homes today.
 Although long-lasting, metal plumbing requires laborious installation work.
 Pipes need to be threaded or welded, and tubing often requires the installation of sensitive compression fittings.

-The introduction of the plastic plumbing system pipe in the 1930s, and its increase in popularity in the 1950s and 1960s, made the plumber’s job a lot easier.
-These pipes give plumbers an option that’s both easier to install and that prevents some of the plumbing problems common with metal pipes.
+The introduction of the plastic plumbing system pipe in the 1930s, and its rise in popularity in the 1950s and 1960s, made the plumber’s job much easier.
+These pipes give plumbers an option that’s easier to install and prevents some of the plumbing problems common with metal pipes.

 - Cross-linked polyethylene (PEX)

 Metal and plastic pipes and tubes both have their place in residential plumbing installations.
 While plastics offer certain advantages over metal, there are a few downsides, too.

 Pros: How Do Plastic Pipes Outperform Metal Pipes?

 - Corrosion-resistant: A plastic plumbing system pipe isn’t easily corroded by exposure to water and common household chemicals.
 Plastic formulas can be adjusted, so they stand up to the demands of various residential plumbing needs, including water supply and drainage.

 - Low heat conductivity: Unlike metal, plastic doesn’t conduct heat well, so it’s better able to maintain the temperature of the water it carries.
 While copper pipes require insulation to prevent sweating and dripping, PVC pipes stay dry even without insulation.
 That’s especially helpful with condensate drains for air conditioners, boilers, and other appliances.